t4g/personal-style-guide/README.md

 ## Personal style and design convension.

 ### Abstract.
-This resource acts in part as 1.) a declaration of my currently observed coding style convensions, 2.) to serve as a personal and single evolving authority of these convensions and 3.) be a public [for what's it worth] undertaking by myself to use these convensions (where mum lets me).
+This resource acts in part as 1.) a declaration of my currently observed coding style convensions, 2.) to serve as a personal and single evolving authority of these convensions and 3.) be a public [for what its worth] undertaking by myself to use these convensions (where mum lets me).

 > **NOTES**
 > > This resource tries to follow RFC style and defer to offical IETF resources where possible.